April 1981 Fermanagh and South Tyrone by-election: Candidates in the 1981 by-election

 Maguire's death led to a by-election in early 1981, when the 1981 Irish hunger strike was underway.
 The by-election was seized on by supporters of the hunger strike as a way to register a protest and the leader of the hunger strikers, Bobby Sands, was nominated on the label "Anti-H-Block/Armagh Political Prisoner".
 Owen Carron served as his agent and Danny Morrison organised the campaign.

 The Ulster Unionist Party nominated Harry West, who had by now stood down as leader.

 The Social Democratic and Labour Party had already selected Austin Currie as prospective candidate for the seat before a by-election was in prospect.
 When Sands' candidacy was announced the party came under pressure to withdraw in his favour, as putative candidates Bernadette Devlin-McAliskey and Noel Maguire had done, although initially it was said that the mainstream of the party was resistant.
 On the last day for nominations the party executive decided not to stand, explaining that they wished to concentrate on local government elections which would take place in May; there was speculation that the executive did not share the local party's confidence and feared a poor result.
 The SDLP decision not to stand in the by-election caused a great deal of dissent within the party.

 No other candidates contested the seat, making it one of the last occasions when a Westminster constituency by-election had only two candidates.
 Currie railed against the SDLP's decision not to stand, but the result was a highly polarised contest between unionism and Irish republicanism.

-Results
+Result

 There were 3,280 spoilt ballot papers.